What is a Bad Beat?

 One of the differences between strong, winning players and weak, losing players is in their ability to handle bad luck and bad beats.
 A strong player will move on to the next hand and not let a bad beat effect their play, continuing to play their normal game.
 The opposite is true for a mentally weak poker player, they will often go on tilt and play poorly for a while, perhaps the entire session.
 They will fixate on the hand that they lost and even complain and moan to other poker players at the table.

 Don’t pull your hair out or let a bad beat effect your play.
-Try the tips below after you take a bad beat and you will have a better chance of continuing to play well.
+Try the tips below after you take a bad beat.
+You will have a better chance of continuing to play well.

 Go For a 2-Minute Walk

 Sometimes it’s better not being at the table then playing and playing badly.
-Getting up and going for a short walk can centre you and regain your focus so you are ready to play your A game.
+Getting up and going for a short walk can centre you.
+It will also help you regain your focus so you are ready to play your A game.

 Playing for the Long Run